DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 > It's a common misconception, but if a piece of software does not have a licence, it generally means others have no permissions from the software's creators to use, modify, or share the software.
 Simply that the code is freely and openly available is not enough; [without a license](https://choosealicense.com/no-permission/), the software is not (in a legal sense) usable by others.
 {: .callout}

-## What is a Version Number Anyway?
+## What is a version number anyway?

 Software version numbers are everywhere and there are many different ways to do it.
 A popular one to consider is [**Semantic Versioning**](https://semver.org/), where a given version number uses the format MAJOR.MINOR.PATCH.
 You increment the: